Miraarchana/SpringFramework/SpringDataTransaction.md

 But application must implement RowMapper class to use it.
 ------------------------------------------------------------------------------------------------------------------------

+**DAO support**
-DAO support - Any DAOImpl must implement a DAOSupport which will take care of Datasource and jdcTemplate SimpleJdbcDAOSupport
+- Any DAOImpl must implement a DAOSupport which will take care of Datasource and jdcTemplate SimpleJdbcDAOSupport

 ```java